logic-star-ai/baxbench/REPORT.md

 #### Reflection on Results

-The Corridor system's reduced performance (29% vs 36% pass rate) taught me that **engineering sophistication doesn't always translate to model performance**.
+The Corridor system's reduced performance (29% vs 36% pass rate) taught me that **engineering complexity doesn't always translate to model performance**.
 The system I built may have overwhelmed GPT-4o's reasoning capacity.
-This insight - that there's an optimal complexity level for security prompts - became the most valuable finding of this research.
+This shows there's an optimal complexity level for security prompts.

 Additionally, these results align with the BaxBench research paper I was asked to read, showing that detailed security guidance, while improving security awareness, can reduce overall functionality due to the complexity of generating secure solutions.
 This validates our finding that there exists an optimal security prompt complexity level.